Exporting audio from Turbo Play will ask you for a destination file

 - A compression codec.
 H264, H265, VP80, VP90 and WMV can be used with or without hardware GFX support.

-- Video parameters (Size, Fps, Quality, Bitrate, Speed, Number of threads etc)
+- Video parameters (Size, Fps, Quality, Bitrate, Speed, Number of threads etc and advanced video profiles)

 - Audio parameters